trustgrid/docs/content/en/release-notes/cloud/2024-11/index.md

 ## Cluster Overview Changes
 ### Update to Cluster Terminology
 Over the past few years we've been moving away from the term "master" to "active" in regards to cluster status.
-With this release we've update the labels in the Cluster Overview table to use the new terminology.
+With this release we've updated the labels in the Cluster Overview table to use the new terminology.
 ### Make Active Button
 This release adds a new button to the Cluster Overview table that allows you to make a node the configured active node in the cluster.
 Previously this required selecting the node from the table, selecting the Actions menu and then selecting the "Set as Master" option.
 And there was no confirmation of this action.